Black Adam poster

 Structural Analysis

-The inciting incident occurs at 12 minutes when Adrianna is cornered by Intergang mercenaries in the temple and speaks the incantation that awakens Teth-Adam from his 5,000-year imprisonment, unleashing devastating power..
-At 10% through the film, this Disruption aligns precisely with traditional story structure.
+The inciting incident occurs at 15 minutes when Cornered by Intergang mercenaries in the underground tomb, Adrianna reads the incantation that awakens Teth-Adam from his 5,000-year slumber.
+He erupts from the earth and violently decimates the mercenaries, disrupting the entire power balance of modern Kahndaq..
+At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

-The First Threshold at 25 minutes marks the transition into Act II, occurring at 21% of the runtime.
-This demonstrates the protagonist's commitment to The Justice Society (Hawkman, Dr. Fate, Cyclone, Atom Smasher) arrives in Kahndaq and confronts Black Adam, demanding he surrender.
-Black Adam refuses to bow to anyone, choosing to fight rather than submit., moving from reaction to action.
+The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
+This indicates the protagonist's commitment to The Justice Society arrives in Kahndaq and confronts Teth-Adam in the city square.
+Rather than surrender, he chooses to fight, making the irreversible decision to position himself against the world's established heroes and cementing his role as an anti-hero rather than a villain or a traditional champion., moving from reaction to action.

 Emotional Journey